Top 8 Collaboration Tools for a Startup to Boost Productivity

 Source

-You will need to store your important files as you grow your startup.
+You will need to store your important files as your startup grows.

-Google Drive is like the traditional file cabinet, keeping your essential files and saving them to the cloud.
-With DAM Google Drive, managing, categorizing, and tracking multimedia assets becomes even more easy.
+Google Drive is like a traditional file cabinet, keeping your essential files in the cloud.
+With DAM Google Drive, managing, categorizing, and tracking multimedia assets becomes even easier.

 You can retrieve them even if you lose your device or grant your team access.
-Like Google Docs, you can edit the permissions to restrict access to view them alone.
+Like Google Docs, you can edit permissions to restrict access to viewing them.

 4. Canva